dotnet/docs/docs/core/tools/dotnet-new-uninstall.md

 - **`<PATH|NUGET_ID>`**

   The folder on the file system or the NuGet package identifier the package was installed from.
-Note that version for NuGet package should not be specified.
+Note that the version for the NuGet package should not be specified.

 ## Options